GalvanizeOpenSource/Learn-To-Code-JavaScript/README.md

 Brought to you by Galvanize.
 Learn more about the way we teach code at [galvanize.com](http://galvanize.com).

-### Overview
+### Learning Objectives

-In this course, we'll be going over the following!
+By the end of this workshop, you will be able to...

 - Basic syntax of JavaScript
 - Variables and Functions